yecril71pl/cpp-docs.pl-pl/docs/standard-library/time-put-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru `OutputIterator`szablonu.
+Typ jest synonimem dla parametru szablonu `OutputIterator`.

 ## <a name="put"></a>time_put::p UT